 Point.me Areas for Improvement

 No such functionality exists for Point.me.
 Adding something like this to the tool would potentially make searches take even longer, but it would still be a nice option to have.
 Flexibility remains a key factor for award travelers looking to score that ideal redemption.
 A search option that captures such a flexible schedule would be a nice feature to have.
+Sure, the Explore function allows for searching months at a time, but results are not tailored to a specific route.

 When I use Google Flights to search for paid flights, I like to include multiple origin and/or destination airports.
 Again, flexibility only expands flight options for travelers, and that includes airports.
 Unfortunately, Point.me does not allow users to choose multiple airports when searching for award flights.